IronCoreLabs/tenant-security-client-go/CONTRIBUTING.md

 ## CI Automated Tests

 The CI job runs tests using the [tenant-security-proxy](https://github.com/IronCoreLabs/tenant-security-proxy) repo.
-If your tests don't build again the default branch of that repo, you can change it by adding a command to the pull request.
+If your tests don't build against the default branch of that repo, you can change it by adding a command to the pull request.
 The comment should contain the string `CI_branches` and a JSON object like `{"tenant-security-proxy": "some_branch"}`.
 You can include formatting, prose, or a haiku, but no `{` or `}` characters.
 Example: